Vishaal19fl/revive-matrix-infinity/README.md

 ## 🚨 Problem Statement

-Disaster response agencies in India lack effective systems to gather and act on real-time data from social media, news portals, and crowd-sourced reports.
-Communication breakdowns and uncoordinated response efforts further delay relief actions.
+Disaster response agencies in India lack effective systems to gather and act on real-time data during disaster times.
+This inadequacy leads to loss of human life as well as irreparable damage.
+A Solution is required which enables rescue teams to communicate effectively even during disasters to save lives efficiently.

 ## 💡 Our Solution – Revive